novasearch/SLVideo/README.md

 pip install -r requirements.txt
 ```

+You need to have one or more videos and its associated EAF files with the respective annotations you want to use in the
+system.
+You can use the ones available in `url` as an example.

-After this, run the `preprocess.sh` script to do all the pre-processing needed to execute the application correctly.
+After this, run the `preprocess.py` script to do all the pre-processing needed to execute the application correctly.
+To
+run it, you need to execute the command `python -m app.preprocess`.

 When the pre-processing phase is finished, just execute the Flask run command: